learn-co-curriculum/cssi-1-html-student-walkthrough/README.md

 As you've seen, HTML elements just love to nest inside each other.
 This nesting is really useful for organizing the content of a page.
 On almost every page, there are pieces that belong to each other in a hierarchy.

-For instance, a hierarchy of elements could be:
-Text belongs to paragraphs, paragraphs belong to sections, sections belong to an article.
-Items in a list belong to a list, and the list can be a list of links in a nav bar.
-Both the article and the nav bar belong to the body of the page.
-The body of the page, the title, and some meta-info all belong to the whole html document.

 ```
 <html>